Taitranz/blog/posts/markdown/valgo-a-frontier-agentic-trading-system-for-eurusd.md

 ### Interpretability and reasoning

 One of Valgo’s design priorities is that any autonomous action should be interpretable.
 Because the agent makes decisions using the same terms a human trader would, it inherently provides a form of explanation.
-Key market structure objects and indicator readings that led to the decision are part of the agent’s reasoning chain, as seen in the example mentioning change of character and resistance level.
+Key market structure objects and indicator readings that led to the decision are part of the agent’s reasoning chain.
 This contrasts with opaque black-box trading algorithms.
-A user or developer can trace why the AI took a particular trade from the structured input and the agent’s logged rationale.

-Moreover, since the domain objects are first-class citizens in the system, such as sweeps, BOS events, and trendlines, the agent’s references to them are directly visualised or cross-checked in the UI.
+Because the same BOS/sweep objects are visualised in the UI, the agent’s rationale can be traced directly to on-chart annotations.
 This closes the cognitive loop: the system explains itself in terms of its own visualised analysis, which builds trust with human operators and aids debugging.

 ### Operating constraints